 Day 6 & 7: Sossusvlei ( 2 nights )

-On the way: Have your breakfast.
-We’re not sadists.
-Your guide will head north, with you too if you eat up.
+On the way: Today you will head north.
 Back track through Aus.
-You’ll go via Helmeringhausen, a dusty hamlet, and end up in Sossusvlei.
-It will take approx 7-8 hours.
-505km of driving.
-Arrive.
-Have dinner.
-Sleep.
+You’ll go via Helmeringhausen, which is not much but a small town in the dust, and end up in Sossusvlei.
+It will take approximately 7-8 hours with 505km of driving.
+You'll arrive, relax and freshen up.
+Have some dinner and then retreat for the night.

-When you're there: Welcome to your day at Sossusvlei - say that out loud, it rhymes.
-Sort of.
+When you're there: Welcome to your day at Sossusvlei.
 The sand here is millions of years old.
 Access to the area is from the Sesriem Gate, close to the eponymous canyon.
 It was heaved out of the rock a long, long time ago.
 Ravished by the Tsauchab River.
 The Sossusvlei dunes are about an hour from the entrance.
-You’ll be in awe.
-Sossusvlei, the Dead Vlei, Dune 45, Big Daddy and Elim Dune.
+Sossusvlei, the Dead Vlei, Dune 45, Big Daddy and Elim Dune will be your focus for the day.
 You can go back to the lodge for lunch or arrange a lunch pack to take with you on the dunes.
-If you do the latter, you might want to head home in the late afternoon for a rest.
-Then, dinner.
-Optional extras you may enjoy include a guided Sossusvlei trip, a nature drive or a hot air balloon safari.
+If you do the latter, you might want to head home in the late afternoon for a rest before dinner.
+Optional extras you may enjoy include a guided Sossusvlei trip, a nature drive or a hot air balloon safari (recommended).

 Day 8 & 9: Swakopmund ( 2 nights )

-Put your sandals away and brush your brogues down, you're going up town.
-To Swakopmund.
+Today you're heading to Swakopmund.
 Founded in 1892 as the main harbour for the Imperial German colony, but, of course, Swakopmund was home to the Nama people many years before that.
 During World War the harbour was allowed to silt up as maritime operations moved to Walvis Bay.
-Turned out it did Swakopmund a favour as it swiftly became a handsome holiday resort.
-Walvis Bay was left looking sterner and more industrial.
-The drive from Sossusvlei to Swakopmund will take approx 5-6 hours.
-350km.
+Turned out it did Swakopmund a favour as it swiftly became a handsome holiday resort and Walvis Bay was left looking sterner and more industrial.
+The drive from Sossusvlei to Swakopmund will take approximately 5-6 hours (350km).

-On the way: Don’t worry if you don’t feel hungry at breakfast, you’ll be heading north via Solitaire where you can buy something rather excellent from the bakery.
+On the way: Leaving the dunes, you’ll be heading north via Solitaire where you can buy something rather excellent from the bakery on the way.
 It’s also the only petrol station between Sossusvlei and Swakopmund so if you’re running low, top up.
-You’ll cross the Tropic of Capricorn - there’s nothing but a sign which says, ‘Tropic of Capricorn.’
-Get out for a photo if you like that sort of business.
-You are at a significant point on planet Earth.
-Welcome.
-Next, you’ll drive through the Gaub and Kuiseb Canyons and then the Namib Gravel Plains will take you to the coast.
+You’ll cross the Tropic of Capricorn - there’s nothing but a sign which says, ‘Tropic of Capricorn' but it's a great spot for a photo as you are at a significant point on planet Earth.
+You’ll drive through the Gaub and Kuiseb Canyons and then the Namib Gravel Plains will take you to the coast.
 You can go to Swakopmund via Walvis Bay but it’s rather wonderful to detour via Ganab and visit the truly weird Welwitschia Plains.
-Welwitschia plants are unique and bizarre.
-They look an almighty mess but actually only have 2 leaves.
+This route will take you to see the Welwitschia plants.
+They're really old and despite looking a mess, they actually only have 2 leaves.
 In fact, they only EVER have 2 leaves and some are thought to be 2000 years old.
 They’re so old they’re classified as living fossils.
-Which is a bit rude really.
-Next, drive on to the Moon Landscape - a landscape that looks like the moon... who’d have thought?
+Marvel at them and then drive on to the Moon Landscape - a landscape that looks like the moon... who’d have thought?
 Then head to the sea.

 When you're there: Watch the Atlantic waves crash on to the Swakopmund beaches.
 You have one full day here - and there is a lot to do between Swakopmund and Walvis Bay.
-You could go on a dolphin cruise, go dune quad biking or even sand boarding.
-Sea kayaking too if you fancy it.
-The Sandwich Harbour excursion is a treat.
-Giant sand dunes run straight into the ocean and boy do they create a picture.
-You might get lucky and see flamingos at Walvis Bay Lagoon too.
-You’re in a B&B in Swakopmund so lunches and dinners are your own.
-Lots of cafes and restaurants to choose from.
+You could go on a dolphin boat cruise, dune quad biking or even sand boarding.
+Sea kayaking too if you're up for it.
+The Sandwich Harbour excursion is a must to experience the Skeleton Coast, where giant sand dunes run straight into the ocean and boy do they create a picture.
+You can see flamingos at Walvis Bay Lagoon too.
+Dining is a treat and there are lots of cafes and restaurants to choose from.

 Swakopmund Luxury Suites